jlonsdale/bank-tech-test/README.md

 ## Object Creation

-  🔴BankAccount object : (Handles withdrawing money, depositing money and storing the history of actions)
+  🔴BankAccount object ➡️ Handles withdrawing money, depositing money and storing the history of actions

-  🔴BankHistory object : (Represents a single action of the user, stores date and details about the action)
+  🔴BankHistory object ➡️ Represents a single action of the user, stores date and details about the action

-  🔴BankPrinter object : (Handles printing the bank details in a pleasing format)
+  🔴BankPrinter object ➡️ Handles printing the bank details in a pleasing format